rshamsnejad/serial-tools/README.md

 # serial-tools
-CLI tools for reading and writing data to and from serial ports on *NIX systems.
+CLI tools for reading and writing data from and to serial ports.